-The following system is obtained by relaxing \ref{eq:KKT3} to $XS{\boldsymbol e}= \mu {\boldsymbol e}$ with $\mu >0$:
+The following system is obtained by relaxing \eqref{eq:KKT3} to $XS{\boldsymbol e}= \mu {\boldsymbol e}$ with $\mu >0$:

-The interior-point method solves the problem \eqref{eq:PrimalDualPair} by generating approximate solutions to \eqref{eq:Relaxed_KKT}, with $\mu$ decreasing toward zero, so that \eqref{eq:KKT} is satisfied within some tolerance level at the solution point.
+The interior-point method solves the problem \eqref{eq:PrimalDualPair} by generating solutions to \eqref{eq:Relaxed_KKT}, with $\mu$ decreasing towards zero, so that \eqref{eq:KKT} is satisfied within some tolerance level at the solution point.
 The search direction at each infeasible interior-point step is obtained by solving the Newton equations

 where $\boldsymbol{r}_\mathrm{d} := \boldsymbol{c} - A^\mathsf{T} \boldsymbol{y} - \boldsymbol{s} \in \mathbb{R}^n$ is the residual of the dual problem, $\boldsymbol{r}_\mathrm{p} := \boldsymbol{b} - A\boldsymbol{x} \in \mathbb{R}^m$ is the residual of the primal problem, $\boldsymbol{r}_\mathrm{c} := -XS\boldsymbol{e} + \sigma\mu \boldsymbol{e}$ , $\mu := {\boldsymbol{x}^\mathsf{T}\boldsymbol{s}}/{n}$ is the duality measure, and $\sigma \in [0, 1)$ is the centering parameter, which is dynamically chosen to govern the progress of the interior-point method.
 Once the $k$th iterate $(\boldsymbol{x}^{(k)}, \boldsymbol{y}^{(k)}, \boldsymbol{s}^{(k)})$ is given and \eqref{eq:SE1} is solved, we define the next iterate as $(\boldsymbol{x}^{(k+1)}, \boldsymbol{y}^{(k+1)}, \boldsymbol{s}^{(k+1)}) := (\boldsymbol{x}^{(k)}, \boldsymbol{y}^{(k)}, \boldsymbol{s}^{(k)}) + \alpha (\Delta\boldsymbol{x}, \Delta\boldsymbol{y}, \Delta\boldsymbol{s})$, where $\alpha \in (0, 1]$ is a step length to ensure the positivity of $\boldsymbol{x}$ and $\boldsymbol{s}$, and then reduce $\mu$ to $\sigma\mu$ before solving \eqref{eq:SE1} again.